DefinitelyTyped/tsd/README.md

 TSD is a TypeScript definition file package manager.  let you easily download and install definition files to use in TypeScript projects.

-> To view online package search go to http://www.tsdpm.com/
+> To view online package search - http://www.tsdpm.com/

-> To view how to use TSD with NuGet Console go to [Using TSD with Visual Studio Nuget Console](https://github.com/Diullei/tsd#using-tsd-with-visual-studio-nuget-console)
+> To view how to use TSD with NuGet Console - [Using TSD with Visual Studio Nuget Console](https://github.com/Diullei/tsd#using-tsd-with-visual-studio-nuget-console)

+> To contribute by adding new references - [How to contribute](https://github.com/Diullei/tsd#how-to-contribute)

 ### How to install